amedat/Lowes-Campus-Hackathon-Android/README.md

+# Lowe's Campus Hackathon Android Application

+### Rasa Code has been uploaded in a zip file on techgig.com.
+### If you didn't recepted them kindly email us at harshalkhandait799@gmail.com

 ## Introduction
 This  introduction  provides  an  overview  of  the  entire  Software  Architecture Document for the system “XXX” .
 It includes the purpose, scope, definitions, acronyms, abbreviations and overview of the application.